-Congressman Warren Davidson (OH-08) released the following statement concerning Senator Schumer's shutdown of the government.
+WASHINGTON, DC - Congressman Warren Davidson released the following statement concerning the House Farm Bill.

 “In order to not bankrupt America, we need fast economic growth that counters big Washington spending.
 The reality is that we can’t navigate the debt crisis without tax reform and we can’t grow our economy without tax reform.
 Today's vote on the budget is an opportunity for Congress to complete tax reform, then move swiftly to spending reform."